The short answer is “No”. There is no legal right to be paid for not working! However, you may want to offer the following options:

 - have it as unpaid leave.

 Depending on the situation, you would not normally start a disciplinary process because of the absence.
-However what if everyone else has made it in?
+However what if everyone else has made it in even with some snow?
 Do they live in the back of beyond?
 You might want to question them as to why exactly only they aren’t able to be in the office.

 - it is approved holiday absence,